 If you need an article from a journal to which we don't subscribe, use our DocuServe InterLibrary Loan Service to request a copy for free.

-Links to databases and guides on how to use them more effectively, as well as other useful resources.
+Links to literature databases and guides on how to use them more effectively.
 It is recommended to do the same search in multiple databases and search engines, since they will frequently show different articles.

 Speaking the Language